cartesi/docs/cartesi-rollups/tutorials/machine-learning.md

       title: Source code for the m2cgen application
 ---

 In this machine learning tutorial, we will predict a classification based on the Titanic dataset, which shows the characteristics of people onboard the Titanic and whether those people survived the disaster.

 You can submit inputs describing a person's features to determine if that person is likely to have survived.

-## Set up your environment.
+## Set up your environment

 Install these to set up your environment for quick building.

-- Sunodo is a simple tool for building applications on Cartesi.
-[Install Sunodo for your OS of choice](../development/installation.md).
+- Cartesi CLI is a simple tool for building applications on Cartesi.
+[Install Cartesi CLI for your OS of choice](../development/installation.md).

 - Docker Desktop is the tool you need to run the Cartesi Machine and its dependencies.
 [Install Docker](https://www.docker.com/products/docker-desktop/).

 - Python: This is used to write your backend application logic.
 [Install Python3](https://www.python.org/downloads/).

 ## Understanding the dApp

 - ML Model Generation: The dApp generates a logistic regression model using sci-kit-learn, NumPy, and pandas.

 - m2cgen Transpilation: The dApp uses the m2cgen (Model to Code Generator) library to transpile the ML model into pure Python code without external dependencies.
 This translation simplifies the execution process, particularly in the Cartesi Machine environment.

 The practical goal of the application is to predict a classification based on the Titanic dataset.

 Users can submit inputs describing a person’s features (e.g., age, sex, embarked port), and the application predicts whether that person is likely to have survived the Titanic disaster.